anandb7248/CleanCode/README.md

 				 - No spaces between function names and the opening parenthesis, as they are closely related.
 		 - Indentation
 			 - Highlights the hierarchy of scopes between parts of code, and it's position in that hierarchy.
+ - ### Chapter 6: Objects and Data Structures
+	 - A class should not simply push its variables out through getters and setters.
+Rather it exposes abstract interfaces that allow its users to manipulate the *essence* of the data, without having to know its implementation.
+	 - **Objects vs Data Structures**
+		 - Objects and Data Structures are direct opposites.
+What's hard for Objects to do are easy for Data Structures and vice versa. *Hybrid structures are half objects and half data structures. they bring in the worst of both worlds, and indicative of muddled design.
+Avoid hybrid structures.*
+		 - Objects:
+			 - Hide their data behind abstractions and expose functions that operate on that data.
+			 - Makes it easy to add new classes without changing existing functions.
+			 - More appropriate when we want to add new types rather than new functions.
+		 - Data Structures:
+			 - Expose their data and have no meaningful functions.
+			 - Makes it easy to add new functions without changing existing data structures.
+			 - More appropriate when we want to add new functions as opposed to data types.
+	 - **Law of Demeter**: A module should not know about the innards of the *objects* it manipulates.
+Objects should not expose its internal structure through accessors.
+		 - Example of law violation (called *train wreck*):
+			 - final String outpurDir = ctxt.getOptions().getScratchDir().getAbsolutePath();
+	 - **Data Transfer Objects**
+		 - Class with public variables and no functions.
+		 - Useful structures, especially when communicating with databases or parsing mesages from sockets and so on.
+They often become the first in a series of translation stages that convert raw data in a database into objects in the application code.
+		 - *bean form* - private variables manipulated by getters and setters.
+		 - Active Record
+			 - Special form of Data Transfer Objects.
+			 - Data structures with public variables, but typically have navigational methods like save and find.
+			 - Typically these Active Records are direct translations from database tables, or other data sources.